The Baby Registry Checklist For All Your Must-Haves

 5. Bath tub

 Although some parents prefer to wash their babies in the kitchen sink, I’ve found it easier to use an infant bath tub inside my regular tub.
-For $32, the Fisher-Price 4-in-1 Sling 'n Seat Tub grows with your baby.
-Stage 1 features a soft mesh sling for newborns; stage 2 has a "baby stopper" insert that prevents your little one from slipping and sliding around; stage 3 is designed for unsteady sitters and features "sit-me-up support"; and stage 4 serves as a toddler tub.
+For $19.99, The First Years Sure Comfort Deluxe Newborn to Toddler Tub grows with your baby.

 6. Hooded towels and washcloths